How can we harness the power of the rising generation

 Consider a family whose business, recently sold, was located for more than 100 years in a small town.
 Even though the family business was no longer in the area, the family was able to renew their connection for another generation by developing an extensive philanthropic commitment:

-For more on aligning wealth with family values, purpose a nd passion, see Creating Meaning From Money and Lessons in Governance available at pbig.ml.com.
+For more on aligning wealth with family values, purpose and passion, see Lessons in Governance.